Remembering G. Frederick Kasten, Jr.

 Fred’s vision and efforts helped Baird grow beyond its Midwestern roots and reputation as a trusted financial advisor to individuals, families and communities.
 As our Private Client Group grew and expanded from Wisconsin into 13 additional states under his leadership, Fred actively pursued top equity capital markets talent to serve the needs of more institutional clients.
-Among those who joined Baird during Fred’s tenure are Baird Chairman, Paul Purcell, and President and CEO Steve Booth.
+Among those who joined Baird during Fred’s tenure are Baird Chairman, Paul Purcell, and Chairman and CEO Steve Booth.

 A Legacy of Caring

 Fred was also passionate about the social responsibilities of financial services providers and giving back in the communities Baird serves.
 He personally served on the board of the Midwest Stock Exchange and was a director of the Securities Industry Association, the New York Stock Exchange Advisory Committee, the Chicago Stock Exchange, Wisconsin Manufacturers and Commerce, Columbia Hospital, Northwestern National Insurance Company, Regal Beloit Corporation and Super Steel Products Corporation.
 Fred was also a chair of the United Performing Arts Fund, a volunteer co-chair of the United Way of Greater Milwaukee and a trustee of Lawrence University and the Medical College of Wisconsin.

 In honor of Fred and his legacy of caring, leaders, associates, corporate and community partners of Baird partnered with the Medical College of Wisconsin to establish the G. Frederick Kasten Jr. Endowed Chair in Parkinson’s Disease Research.
 To learn more, read MCW’s news release and a story that appeared in the Milwaukee Business Journal Gifts totaling more than $2M launch Medical College chair honoring Baird's Kasten.